-Story by Terry Sprague
+Story by: Terry Sprague Photography by: John Vieira

 WITH WINTER AT THE DOORSTEP, birders are awaiting the arrival of cheery cold-season visitors to their feeders.
 Food supply in the wild – locally and elsewhere – is the major factor that determines which birds we will see outside our windows.